Uglybeard/VirusTotalAPI/README.md

 ## Check IP, domain and file reputation

-Enter a list of IP addresses, URLs, domains, SHA1, SHA256 or MD5 to get their reputation as a result.
+Enter a list of IP addresses, URLs, domains, SHA1, SHA256 or MD5 divided by a new-line (press enter) to get their reputation as a result.

 Once started, the script will prompt you to enter the above entries or "q" to end execution.